TomDonoghue/SIMparam/README.md

 This project repository is set up in the following way:

 - `code/` contains custom code for this analysis
-- `figures/` contains the figures produced during these analyses
 - `notebooks/` is a collection of Jupyter notebooks that perform the analyses and create figures